mobeloper/adr_reporter/README.md

 # ADR Reporter
-Adverse Drug Reactions to Report Any Pharmaceuticals and Medical Device Observations from Users and Patients.
+Adverse Drug Reactions to Report Any Pharmaceuticals and Medical Device Observations from Users and Patients